norahellstadius/AC215_MOMA_LISA/README.md

             └── inventory.yml

 ### Code structure
-We have focused on providing a code structure description for the section of work we have added this milestone.
+We provide a code structure description for the section of work of this milestone.

 **Frontend:**
-* `src/frontend-simple/docker-shell.sh` : This script is used to build and launch the container for the frontend.
+* `src/frontend-simple/docker-shell.sh` : This script builds and launches the container for the frontend.
-* `src/frontend-simple/Dockerfile` : This file is used to specify the frontend container image.
+* `src/frontend-simple/Dockerfile` : This file specifies the frontend container image.
 * `src/frontend-simple/index.html` : This file is the html file for the frontend.
 It contains the html code for the website.

 **API Service/Backend:**
-* `src/api-service/api/model.py` : This file make predictions from the deployed model.
+* `src/api-service/api/model.py` : This file predicts from the deployed model.
-* `src/api-service/api/service.py` : This file is used to create the API service, and connect to the deployed model and call the predict function.
+* `src/api-service/api/service.py` : This file creates the API service, and connect sto the deployed model to call the predict function.
-* `src/api-service/docker-entrypoint.sh` : This script is used to define the entrypoint for the backend container.
+* `src/api-service/docker-entrypoint.sh` : This defines the entrypoint for the backend container.
-* `src/api-service/docker-shell.sh` : This script is used to build and launch the container for the API service container.
+* `src/api-service/docker-shell.sh` : This script builds and launches the container for the API service container.
-* `src/api-service/Dockerfile` : This file is used to specify the API service container image.
+* `src/api-service/Dockerfile` : This file specifies the API service container image.
-* `src/api-service/Pipfile` and `src/api-service/requirements.txt` : These files are used to specify the dependencies for the API service.
+* `src/api-service/Pipfile` and `src/api-service/requirements.txt` : These files specify the dependencies for the API service.

 **Deployment:**
-* `src/deployment/deploy-create-instance.yml` : This file is used to create a VM instance on GCP.
+* `src/deployment/deploy-create-instance.yml` : This file creates a VM instance on GCP.
-* `src/deployment/deploy-docker-images.yml` : This file is used to build and push the docker images to GCR for both the frontend and backend containers.
+* `src/deployment/deploy-docker-images.yml` : This file builds and pushes the docker images to GCR for both the frontend and backend containers.
-* `src/deployment/deploy-k8s-cluster.yml` : This file is used to deploy the k8s cluster.
+* `src/deployment/deploy-k8s-cluster.yml` : This file deploys the k8s cluster.
-* `src/deployment/deploy-provision-instance.yml` : This file is used to provision the VM instance.
+* `src/deployment/deploy-provision-instance.yml` : This file provisions the VM instance.
-* `src/deployment/deploy-setup-containers.yml` : This file is used to set up the containers on the VM instance, pulling them from the container registry.
+* `src/deployment/deploy-setup-containers.yml` : This file sets up the containers on the VM instance, pulling them from the container registry.
-* `src/deployment/deploy-setup-webserver.yml` : This file is used to set up the webserver on the VM instance, which uses nginx to connect the frontend & backend containers.
+* `src/deployment/deploy-setup-webserver.yml` : This file sets up the webserver on the VM instance, which uses nginx to connect the frontend & backend containers.
-* `src/deployment/docker-entrypoint.sh` : This script is used to define the entrypoint for the deployment container.
+* `src/deployment/docker-entrypoint.sh` : This script defines the entrypoint for the deployment container.
-* `src/deployment/docker-shell.sh` : This script is used to build and launch the container for the deployment container, from which the ansible playbooks can be called.
+* `src/deployment/docker-shell.sh` : This script builds and launches the container for the deployment container, from which the ansible playbooks can be called.
-* `src/deployment/Dockerfile` : This file is used to specify the deployment container image.
+* `src/deployment/Dockerfile` : This file specifies the deployment container image.
-* `src/deployment/inventory.yml` : This file is used to specify the VM instance, and the containers that will be run on it.
+* `src/deployment/inventory.yml` : This file specifies the VM instance, and the containers that will be run on it.

 ### Bucket structure
-The following is our current structure of files on Google Cloud Storage.
+This our structure of files on Google Cloud Storage.

     ├── saved_predictions
     │   └── instance_id